Baby Shark: Wright v SmartStudy

-Wright's English version simply lists the members of the shark family; Pinkfong's version says Mommy Shark is "pretty", Daddy Shark is "strong", Grandma Shark is "kind", and Grandpa Shark is "cool".
+Wright's English version lists the members of the shark family; Pinkfong's version says Mommy Shark is "pretty", Daddy Shark is "strong", Grandma Shark is "kind", and Grandpa Shark is "cool".
 In January 2018, the South Korean newspaper Kyunghyang Shinmun published a front-page editorial condemning these lyrics as sexist.

 In May 2018, the Liberty Korea Party started using "Baby Shark" to promote its candidates, prompting SmartStudy to threaten legal action over copyright infringement.
-Prior to this, the Liberty Korea Party had contacted Wright for permission, who admits to having told the political group that the song was in the public domain.
+Prior to this, the Liberty Korea Party had contacted Wright for permission, who responded that the song was in the public domain.
 He has stated that when he uploaded his YouTube video in 2011, he did not believe his version could be protected under copyright law.
 Wright's version is not the oldest, nor the only non-violent rendition of the folk song.

 Eventually, Wright filed his own copyright infringement suit against SmartStudy in South Korea, with the first hearing taking place in July 2019.
 On July 23, 2021, the Seoul Central District Court ruled that SmartStudy did not infringe on Wright's rights.
-The ruling cited the Korea Copyright Commission judgement that Wright's version simply added an instrument to an existing folk song.
+The ruling cited the Korea Copyright Commission judgement that Wright's version added an instrument to an existing folk song.
 SmartStudy did not secure ownership either, with the court ruling that the Pinkfong version was based on oral tradition and not under copyright.
 The case received a write-up in a South Korean law journal in November 2021.
 Wright took the case to the Supreme Court of South Korea, which dismissed the case in August 2025.